 First Episode Psychosis

-First Episode Psychosis is characterized by disruptions to a person’s thoughts and perceptions that make it difficult for them to realize what is real and what is not.
-The disruptions can include seeing hearing and believing things that are not real or having strange, persistent thoughts, behaviors, and emotions.
+First Episode Psychosis (FEP) is characterized by disruptions to a person’s thoughts and perceptions that make it difficult for them to realize what is real and what is not.
+The disruptions can include seeing hearing and believing things that are not real or having strange persistent thoughts, behaviors, and emotions.
 Research has shown that individuals generally have better treatment outcomes when they receive appropriate treatment for psychosis as early as possible following their first experience of these symptoms.
-The World Health Organization recommends that treatment for FEP occur within the first twelve weeks.
+The World Health Organization recommends FEP treatment to occur within the first twelve weeks.

 Symptoms of First Episode Psychosis

 Symptoms of First Episode Psychosis may include the following:

 - Hearing, seeing, tasting, or believing things other people do not

 - Persistent, unusual thoughts or beliefs that cannot be set aside or disregarded

 - Strong, inappropriate emotions, or an absence of any emotion